-- Total number of seconds. - Number of errored seconds (seconds during which at least one unreliable codeword occurred). - Count of codeword errors (unreliable codewords) in each 1-second interval (600 values over 10 minutes). - Start and stop time of summary period.
+Total number of seconds.

+- Number of errored seconds (seconds during which at least one unreliable codeword occurred). - Count of codeword errors (unreliable codewords) in each 1-second interval (600 values over 10 minutes). - Start and stop time of summary period.

-9.4.6 Upstream Histogram75
+9.4.6 Upstream Histogram 92

 The purpose of the upstream histogram is to provide a measurement of nonlinear effects in the channel such as amplifier compression and laser clipping.
 For example, laser clipping causes one tail of the histogram to be truncated and replaced with a spike.
 The CMTS MUST be capable of capturing the histogram of time domain samples at the wideband front end of the receiver (full upstream band).
 When the CMTS creates an upstream histogram, the CMTS MUST create it such that it is a two-sided histogram; that is, it encompasses values from farnegative to far-positive values of the samples.
 When a CMTS creates an upstream histogram, the CMTS MUST create it such that is has either 256 equally spaced bins with even symmetry about the origin, or 255 equally spaced bins with odd symmetry about the origin.
 These bins typically correspond to the 8 MSBs of the wideband analog-todigital converter (ADC).
 The histogram dwell count, a 32-bit unsigned integer, is the number of samples observed while counting hits for a given bin, and may have the same value for all bins.
 The histogram hit count, a 32-bit unsigned integer, is the number of samples falling in a given bin.
 The CMTS MUST be capable of reporting the dwell count per bin and the hit count per bin.
 When enabled, the CMTS MUST compute a histogram with a dwell of at least 10 million samples 30 seconds or less.
 With this many samples, the histogram can reliably measure a probability density per bin as low as 10-6 with at least 10 hits in each bin.
 The CMTS MUST continue accumulating histogram samples until it is restarted, disabled, approaches its 32-bit overflow value, or times out.
-The CMTS MUST report the start and end time of the histogram measurement using bits 21-52 of the extended timestamp, which provides a 32-bit timestamp value with resolution of 0.4 ms and range of 20 days.
+The CMTS MUST provide a UTC timestamp, in the header of the PNM file, to indicate the time of the start of the histogram capture.

-9.4.7 Upstream Channel Power76
+9.4.7 Upstream Channel Power93